zudochkin/awesome-newsletters/README.md

 - [Awesome Python Newsletter](https://python.libhunt.com/newsletter).
 A weekly overview of the most popular Python news, articles and packages.
 - [Data Science Simplified](https://mathdatasimplified.com/).
 A daily Python and data science snippet.
 - [Python Morsels Newsletter](https://www.pythonmorsels.com/newsletter/).
 One Python tip every week, sent on Wednesdays.
 - [Python Trending Weekly](https://pythoncat.substack.com).
 A free weekly newsletter featuring noteworthy articles, tutorials, open-source projects, podcasts, videos, trending topics, and more.
+It is written in Chinese, but most of the shared links come from the English-speaking world.

 ### Groovy